From Our Farm to Your Cup - Our Coffee Process

 What is farm to cup coffee?
-What’s involved in ‘processing’ coffee?
 Here at Hog Heaven Coffee farm, we have over 700 coffee trees which are individually pruned, fertilized and maintained by hand.

 It takes approximately three years for a keiki (baby) tree to fully grow and start producing cherry.
-First come the flowering (small fragrant white flowers), then green beans, then red beans, called cherry, ‘cause they look like the cherry fruit (sort of).
-Depending on how much cherry is picked on any given day, they are processed either manually or via the ‘wet mill.’
-These two processes are shown on our YouTube channel – Hog Heaven Coffee farm - so check it out!
+First come the flowering (small fragrant white flowers), then green beans, then red beans, called cherry, ‘cause they look like the cherry fruit (sort of) and are processed using the ‘wet mill.’

-Wet mill provides automation and efficiency to the manual way to process coffee.
-Our wet mill is a machine that pulps, separates out the bad cherry, removes mucilage and washes the beans which are then put on racks to dry.
+Wet mill is a machine that 1) pulps, (gets the outer skin out); 2) separates out the bad cherry; 3) removes mucilage (slimy film that surround the beans); and 4) washes the beans which are then put on racks to dry.

 Then…once the beans are on the drying racks: